DED for Certain Hong Kong Residents Extended and Expanded; EADs Extended through Feb. 5, 2025

 On Jan.
-26, 2023, President Biden issued a memorandum extending and expanding eligibility for Deferred Enforced Departure (DED) for certain Hong Kong residents.
-The president also directed the secretary of homeland security to provide certain Hong Kong residents continued work authorization through Feb.
+26, 2023, President Biden issued a memorandum directing the secretary of homeland security to extend and expand Deferred Enforced Departure (DED) for certain Hong Kong residents, and to provide for continued work authorization through Feb.
 5, 2025.
-For this reason, certain Hong Kong residents are employment authorized incident to DED.
-In addition, USCIS has automatically extended through Feb.
-5, 2025, DED-related Employment Authorization Documents (EADs) with a Card Expires date of Feb.
+Accordingly, USCIS will automatically extend through Feb.
+5, 2025, the validity of DED-related Employment Authorization Documents (EADs) with a Card Expires date of Feb.
 5, 2023.